Getting to Know the Texas Intestate Laws

 In the situation where someone dies with a spouse and children, the final division of assets will depend on whether the children are also the children of the surviving spouse.
 If so, the surviving spouse will inherit all the deceased’s community property as well as one-third of their separate personal property.
 In addition, the surviving spouse will have a life estate to use any of the deceased’s real estate.
 The children will inherit everything else, including the remainder interest to any real estate.

 If someone passes away with a spouse and children who are not also children of the spouse (such as the case in a re-marriage), the division is similar.
 However, rather than the spouse inheriting all of the deceased’s community property, the surviving spouse will inherit half, and the surviving children will inherit the remaining half.

 Intestate laws are inflexible, and are designed only as a fail-safe for those who do not have a valid will.
 Once someone passes on, it is too late to make any modifications to their estate, or how they want their assets distributed.
 Thus, it is crucial for those who want to have a say in how their assets are divided upon their death to take action now.

 Contact an Experienced Houston Estate Planning Law Firm

 If you do not yet have an estate plan, or if it has been years since you updated your estate plan, reach out to the dedicated Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our dedicated team of attorneys is experienced in all elements of estate planning, including drafting wills and creating trusts.
 We also have unique experience with less common – but equally important aspects of estate planning such as special needs planning, Medicaid planning, and business succession planning.
 Whatever your estate planning needs are, we can help.
-To learn more, and to schedule a free consultation with one of our knowledgeable attorneys today, call 713-333-8900.
+To learn more, and to schedule a consultation with one of our knowledgeable attorneys today, call 713-333-8900.